logicalclocks/machine-learning-api/docs/templates/model-serving/predictor.md

 # Predictor

-Predictors are in charge of running a model server that loads a trained model, handles inference requests and returns predictions.
+Predictors are responsible for running a model server that loads a trained model, handles inference requests and returns predictions.
 They can be configured to use different model servers, serving tools, log specific inference data or scale differently.
 To learn about all the options available see the [Predictor Reference](predictor_api.md).

 See how to configure a predictor of a deployments in the [Model Serving Quickstart](../../../model-serving/quickstart/#create).

 ### Model servers

 Hopsworks Model Serving currently supports deploying models with a Flask server for python-based models or Tensorflow Serving for tensorflow / keras models.
 Support for TorchServe for running PyTorch models is coming soon.
+Today, you can deploy PyTorch models as python-based models.

 ??? info "Show supported model servers"